djdhawal/bayesian-failure-prediction-on-cluster-traces/README.md

 #### Implementation Details

-- **Guide:** `AutoNormal` — a diagonal Gaussian variational distribution over all continuous parameters (π, prob_z, μ, σ).
+- **Guide:** `AutoNormal`: a diagonal Gaussian variational distribution over all continuous parameters (π, prob_z, μ, σ).
 Each parameter gets its own learned mean and variance.
-- **Loss:** `TraceEnum_ELBO` — this is the key detail.
+- **Loss:** `TraceEnum_ELBO`: this is the key detail.
 Because HMMs have discrete latent states `z`, we use `handlers.block` to hide those states from the guide and let `TraceEnum_ELBO` enumerate (marginalize) over them exactly.
 This avoids the variance problems of trying to treat discrete variables as continuous.
 - **Optimizer:** Adam with exponential learning rate decay and gradient clipping via Optax.
 - **Mini-batching:** Rather than feeding full sequences at once, training uses fixed windows of 10 timesteps.
 This prevents JAX from retracing the computation graph on variable-length inputs and keeps memory usage manageable.
 - **Training:** 1,000 steps.
 ELBO drops from ~310 to ~165–180, indicating the variational posterior is converging.